owasp-dep-scan/dep-scan/README.md

                         Reports directory
   --no-error            Continue on error to prevent build from breaking --deep                Perform deep scan by passing this --deep argument to cdxgen.
 Useful while scanning docker images and OS packages.
+  --no-universal        Depscan would attempt to perform a single universal scan instead of individual scans per language type.
+  --no-vuln-table       Do not print the table with the full list of vulnerabilities.
+This can help reduce console output.
+  --threatdb-server THREATDB_SERVER
+                        ThreatDB server url.
+Eg: https://api.sbom.cx --threatdb-username THREATDB_USERNAME
+                        ThreatDB username
+  --threatdb-password THREATDB_PASSWORD
+                        ThreatDB password
+  --threatdb-token THREATDB_TOKEN
+                        ThreatDB token for token based submission --privado-json PRIVADO_JSON
+                        Enrich the VEX report with information from privado.ai json report.
 ```

 ### Scanning containers locally (Python version)